This is a preorder. Estimated delivery is February 2018.

 Non-U.S. customers who wish to order more than 8 games must place separate orders, each with a maximum quantity of 8.
 Non-U.S. orders of more than 8 games will be canceled and refunded.

-November 2017 is an estimated delivery date and is subject to change.
-The manufacturing of XYbrid is planned for summer 2017.
+February 2018 is an estimated delivery date and is subject to change.
+The manufacturing of XYbrid is planned for fall 2017.
 Unexpected circumstances in manufacturing can extend the production timeline and delay delivery.
 International customs and/or changing international trade policies—while completely out of my control—can also impact timing for non-U.S. orders.